Lol-Whut/markdown-intro/README.md

 ### Linking to external sites

 We already practiced linking to other sites when we linked to the [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) above.
-However, we can also link to and display images, like this picture we found online at https://cdn.shopify.com/s/files/1/1788/4235/files/PPF-BlogUpdate-Thumbs_0041_42_Cat-Stages.jpg:
+However, we can also link to and display images, like this picture:

 ![picture of a cat](https://cdn.shopify.com/s/files/1/1788/4235/files/PPF-BlogUpdate-Thumbs_0041_42_Cat-Stages.jpg)